Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Modelling Binary Merger Observations

 An rms value of $\sqrt{\smash[b]{\langle v_{\rm pec}^{2}\rangle}}\!\sim\!500\,{\rm km}\,{\rm s}^{-1}$ is adopted \cite{vpec500}.
 Finally is the uncertainty in the true value of $d_L$ due to the weak lensing of the GWs ($\sigma_{\rm WL}$).
 Different predictions for the size of $\sigma_{\rm WL}$ exist in the literature.
 A (pessimistic) fit used for Einstein Telescope forecasts \cite{0.05z_orig,ET_FISHER} assumes $5\%$ uncertainty at $z=1$ and linearly extrapolates: $\sigma_{\rm WL} / d_{L} = 0.05z$.
 A more appropriate expression derived in Ref. \cite{WL_error_derivation} using properties of the magnification probability distribution up to $z=3$ is given by

-A recent calculation \cite{LENSINGERROR} provides a smaller estimate of this uncertainty specifically for ET, so Eq.\;(\ref{eq:sig_WL}) is used here as a middle estimate.
+Other forms for $\sigma_{\rm WL}$ exist in the literature \cite{LENSINGERROR,Dancing}, Eq.\;(\ref{eq:sig_WL}) is used here as a middle estimate.
 There has been development in `delensing' the GW, by observing the matter distribution along the line of sight of the GW source \cite{delens}.
 This can reduce the lensing uncertainty --- however it is not useful for our purposes, where we wish to extract information from the lensing of GWs.
 The combined uncertainty is

 The observed power spectrum is the underlying convergence power spectrum, modified by a shot noise term due to our finite number of sources.